tsolawoyin/boots/README.md

 - [netlify](https://netlify.app)
 - sponsors

-If you would like to contribute, notify me @ t.olawoyin@outlook.com
+If you would like to contribute, feel free to notify me @ t.olawoyin@outlook.com